 - Reports of overdose or underuse of medicines.

 - Reports from the older adult of being physically mistreated.

-- An older person's sudden change in behavior.
+- A sudden change in behavior.

 - A caregiver's refusal to allow visitors to see an older person alone.